eclipse-thingweb/node-wot/README.md

 npm ci
 ```

-Use `tsc` to transcompile TS code to JS in dist directory for each package:
+Use `tsc` to transcompile TS code to JS in the `dist` directory for each package:
 _Note: This step automatically calls `npm run bootstrap`._

 ```